 Finally, the term "control authority" and/or "POTW" as used in the aforementioned regulation, shall mean the State of Mississippi.

 N. State Permits Issued to Animal Feeding Operations Only

-The following requirements shall be standard conditions for the issuance and reissuance of State Animal Waste Permits (in addition to those requirements set forth in Section IV.C.):
+The following requirements shall be standard conditions for the issuance and reissuance of State Animal Waste Permits (in addition to those requirements set forth in C. of this Rule):